Important Tax Updates for This Tax Season | ATBS

 Beginning in 2018, the IRS allowed your business to take an immediate first-year deduction on any asset purchased during the year.
 This is because any qualified property purchased and placed in service between September 27, 2017, and December 31, 2022, was able to be depreciated by 100% of the cost of the property.

-If the tax law doesn’t change, then starting in 2023, the bonus depreciation goes down by an additional 20% each year.
-This means that in 2023 depreciation will be 80%, 2024 will be 60%, 2025 will be 40%, 2026 will be 20%, and in 2027 there will be no bonus depreciation.
+In 2023 the bonus depreciation goes down by an additional 20% each year.
+This means in 2024 bonus depreciation was available at 60%, in 2025 it will be 40%, in 2026 it will be 20%, and in 2027 there will be no bonus depreciation.
 The cost of the depreciated piece of property will be recognized as an expense and lower your taxable income.

-Beginning September 1, 2023, repayment of student loans resumed.
-You may be able to deduct $2,500 of student loan interest paid.
-The deduction is subject to income limitations which have gone up for 2023.
-For joint filers, the deduction begins to phase out with a modified AGI of $155,000 and reduces to zero at $185,000.
-For single and head of household filers, the phaseout begins at $75,000 and reduces to zero at $90,000.
+You may be able to deduct up to $2,500 of student loan interest paid.
+The deduction is subject to income limitations which have gone up for 2024.
+For joint filers, the deduction begins to phase out with a modified AGI of $165,000 and reduces to zero at $195,000.
+For single and head of household filers, the phaseout begins at $80,000 and reduces to zero at $95,000.
 For those married filing separately, the deduction is not allowed.

 Key Changes for Retirement Income

 For those in, or approaching, retirement, the age for taking required minimum distributions (RMDs) has increased to 73.
 RMDs are required for retirement plans like 401(k), 403(b), 457(b), traditional IRAs, SEP, and SIMPLE IRAs.
-For those who turn 73 in 2023, you must take your first RMD by April 1, 2024.
+For those who turn 73 in 2024, you must take your first RMD by April 1, 2025, and you must take your second RMD by December 31st, 2025.
 The penalty for failing to take the RMD has decreased from 50% to 25%, and that penalty is decreased to 10% for timely corrections.

 1099-K